Attaching a Middle Rib

 tape around the edge of the upper surface plastic.
 A small bit of

-tape will end up stuck to the orange rib plastic, for 2 of the 3
+tape will end up stuck to the orange rib plastic, for two of the three middle ribs.

 - The photo on the right shows how tape